WPRDC/api-training/what-the-people-want.md

 Mine Google searches
 Pittsburgh start-ups
 Voter registration
-Weather
+Weather (x2) {There's a bunch of APIs that will give you weather data/forecasts.
+Virtually all require API keys and most have limits on how fast you can pull data.
+The [Dark Sky API](https://darksky.net/dev) is one we can recommend, as it's nice, quite accurate, and currently allows 1000 free API calls per day.}
-Twitter bots but also computational biology visualization tools.
-Where are they testing autonomous cars?
+Twitter bots but also computational biology visualization tools Where are they testing autonomous cars?
 GitHub
 What did my neighbor just Google?